 By JOCELYN NOVECK

-"Who We Are," a Sony Pictures Classics release, has been rated PG-13 by the Motion Picture Association of America for "thematic content, disturbing images, violence and strong language - all involving racism."
-Running time: 117 minutes.
-Three and a half stars out of four.
+"On the Count of Three," a United Artists Releasing release, has been rated R by the Motion Picture Association of America "for violence, suicide, pervasive language and some sexual references."
+Running time: 86 minutes.
+Two and a half stars out of four.

 (Copyright 2022 by The Associated Press.
 All Rights Reserved.)